official-stockfish/Stockfish/Readme.md

     Let Stockfish ponder its next move while the opponent is thinking.

   * #### MultiPV
-    Output the N best lines (principle variantions, PVs) when searching.
+    Output the N best lines (principle variations, PVs) when searching.
 Leave at 1 for best performance.

   * #### Skill Level
     Lower the Skill Level in order to make Stockfish play weaker.